A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Conclusions and future work

-Overall, this work demonstrates that besides the size, there is no real ``added difficulty'' to the elastic Helmholtz equation compared to the acoustic one, and that the two problems have a lot in common.
-The real question still remains: how to better deal with the indefiniteness of the Helmholtz problems (acoustic or elastic).
-This is also part of our future research.
-We think that most approaches for the acoustic equation can be extended to the elastic equation as well.
+Overall, this work demonstrates that besides the size, there is relatively little ``added difficulty'' to the elastic Helmholtz equation compared to the acoustic one, and that the two problems have a lot in common.
+The real question still remains: how to better deal with the indefiniteness of the Helmholtz problems (acoustic or elastic)---this is a main part of our future research.
+In addition, we will explore options to combine the multigrid approach with adaptive discretization, as the shear wavenumber tends to be much higher in the upper regions of the domain (requiring a finer mesh) than in the lower ones.
+We will try combining different DD methods for the top-level and coarse grid DD, tuning the sweeping order and the ICs for each case.
+In understanding the relationship between acoustic and elastic wave propagation problems, this work gives a valuable insight, which we hope that will lead to new elastic Helmholtz solvers based on acoustic ones.